egkristi/cnapp-module-3-infrastructure/tasks/part-3.md

 ### 2. Add environment variables

 Module 2 requires multiple environment variables to be able to deploy the application to the correct infrastructure.
+The required variables are outputted by terraform when running the main pipeline on Module 3.
 When committing to your Module 3 forked repo, a pipeline is run which performs `terraform apply`.
-In this stage, terraform output is run and displayed.
+In this stage, `terraform output` is run and displayed.
 Go to Actions in Module 3, identify a workflow which has run on `main`.
 Go into this workflow and click on `Terraform apply dev`.
 This job performs many steps, including `Terraform Apply`.
 Scroll to the bottom of this job to see outputted variables.
+Save these variables.

+Now go to your forked Module 3 repo and create the Environment variable `dev`.
-Use these or identity manually in the Azure portal to fill inn the following Environment variables in dev
+Use the outputted variables or identify manually in the Azure portal to fill inn the following Environment variables into `dev`:

-Create  a new Environment variable called `dev`.

-Using the output generated from `terraform output` in the previous task or the Azure portal, you need to create and fill in the following variables:

 - `ACR_NAME`: <???>
 - `AGFC_FRONTEND_NAME`: <???>